 Keep reading to discover more expert willpower tricks to leave you feeling trim this holiday season...

+Christmas parties mean one thing: endless canapés!
+And the nibbles are so small that we often find ourselves eating far more than we should, simply because we're unable to keep track of what's going in.
 The trick with this one is to plan ahead.
 Decide beforehand how many nibbles you will allow yourself, and be sure to stick to it.
 It's also worth making sure you have just one of each snack.
 That way, you won't be dissapointed that you have to skip dessert when you've put away one too many mini burgers...

+Work parties can often mean free booze, which can lead to a sore head and embrassment the next day - not to mention the added calories lurking in your favourite tipple.
 To avoid going overboard, book your taxi before you go out.
 You'll have a time limit, and won't be tempted to stay until the bitter end.
 Drink slowly throughout the night, and take a little break from drinking if you start to feel more than tipsy.

+The festive period is a time for lazing around, watching films and festive specials on TV.
+But before you know it, you've gone days without any real exercise.
+And when it's so cold outside, it all seems like so much effort.
 Create an exercise playlist of all of your favourite songs now, and play it every time you work out in the run-up to Christmas.
 When you're feeling extra-lazy on Boxing Day, stick it on and you'll be motivated before you know it.
 Even if you just end up doing some deep stretches with a film on in the background, you'll instantly feel better.

 Just because you've paid for a meal, doesn't mean you have to finish every last scrap if you're feeling full.
 Keep in mind that you can take a doggy bag home.
 That way, you won't feel guilty about leaving the food you've paid good money for, but you can save the calories until later on, or even better - pass them on to someone else!